randomir/envie/docs/commands.rst

 .. _fuzzy-filtering:

-To narrow down the list of virtualenv paths, you can filter it by supplying ``KEYWORDS``.
+**Fuzzy filtering.** To narrow down the list of virtualenv paths, you can filter it by supplying ``KEYWORDS``.
-Filtering algorithm is not strict and exclusive (like grep), but fuzzy and typo- forgiving.
+Filtering algorithm is not strict and exclusive (like grep), but fuzzy and typo-forgiving.

 It works like this: (1) all virtualenv paths discovered are split into directory components;
 (2) we try to greedily match all keywords to components by maximum similarity score;
-(3) paths are sorted by total similarity score; (4) the best matches are passed-thru - if there's a tie, all best matches are printed.
+(3) paths are sorted by total similarity score; (4) the best matches are passed-thru -- if there's a tie, all best matches are printed.

 When calculating similarity between directory name (path component) and a keyword, we